What is a Tumor Board and Should I Consider It?

 A comprehensive global study conducted in 2014 determined that results vary widely.2 Generally, tumor boards tended to improve outcomes in small rural hospitals in the U.S. and in resource-limited settings in other countries.
 In those situations, a single oncologist who consults on treatment options with colleagues in another city or country tended to have better results.

-However, the Veterans Administration looked at the impact tumor boards had on patient outcomes across its vast network and found “limited association between the presence of tumor boards and care and outcomes.”2
+However, the Veterans Administration looked at the impact tumor boards had on patient outcomes across its vast network and found a “limited association between the presence of tumor boards and care and outcomes.”2

 Finally, a study conducted in the United Kingdom found that care teams who participated in tumor boards operated more smoothly and communicated better, and patient satisfaction and outcomes improved.2